 The risk management methodology was reviewed by an external assurance provider in 2015 and recommended enhancements adopted.

-Responsibility for risk management
+This risk management strategy is used by the group to perform risk management.
+All important projects are subject to the group executive committee's oversight, which enhances risk management.